kim-judge/smoothie/README.md

 There are a lot of different results.
 Are any of them linked to a fruit?

-At the moment, it is harder to find out what plant DNA is present in a sample than what bacteria DNA is present.
+At the moment, it is harder to find out what plant DNA is present in a sample than what bacterial DNA is present.
 There are a couple of reasons for this.
 What do you think these are?

 I'm on twitter @kim_judge_